 Doctors of Chiropractic have a whole body approach and want to find the cause of the problem.
 Chiropractors focus on the nervous system and function of the body.
 Chiropractic intervention is an accepted treatment for neck pain.
 Doctors of Chiropractic study and practice spinal diagnosis and management for 5 years at University.

 Unsure what Chiropractors do?
-Chiropractors use many different techniques aimed to restore normal spinal and nervous system function.
+Chiropractors use many different techniques.
 Most commonly people associate “cracking” or “bone clicking” with Chiropractors, while this is true the correct term for this is a Chiropractic Adjustment – as the saying goes… “the spine gets adjusted, an egg gets cracked.”

 The chiropractors at Wellbeing are finding more and more people are presenting to Chiropractic clinics, suffering neck pain due to chronic postural issues such as: spending too long stooped over a computer, excessive viewing of television, carrying bags to heavy with school books and/or excessive mobile phone use.
 Such habits can be the start of serious postural problems and structural issues later in life.